 Other frequently-charged federal crimes in Nevada include bank robbery, child pornography, cyber crimes, fraud, and white collar offenses.

 For more information, visit the official site for the United States Department of Justice - District of Nevada.
 And for information on witness rights, visit the official site for the Victim Witness Program.

 Charged with a crime?
 Call a lawyer . . .

-If you've been arrested for Nevada federal crimes, phone our Las Vegas NV federal crimes defense lawyers at 702-DEFENSE (702-333-3673) for a free meeting.
+If you've been arrested for Nevada federal crimes or were a victim of an AUSA's prosecutorial misconduct in Nevada, phone our Las Vegas NV federal crimes defense lawyers at 702-DEFENSE (702-333-3673) for a free meeting.
 We leverage our decades of experience to try to achieve the most favorable resolution for your case.